United States 5 min

 • Test in advance.
 No matter how many Zoom calls you’ve been on, this one is more important.
 Take the time beforehand to check your microphone and speakers, download any updates, and make sure your internet connection is strong.

-Remote interview tips: 5 tactics to ace your job interview
+Remote interview tips: 6 tactics for a successful job interview

 If you are applying for fully remote roles, you need to be able to communicate effectively during a remote interview to demonstrate that you can work effectively with your remote team members in the same context.
 It’s more important than ever to know how to ace a remote interview.
 Remote’s internal recruitment team has prepared five practical tactics to give you the best odds and help you land your dream remote job.